Kayak With Whaleskingwild2023-03-01T23:24:58+00:00

 Kenmore Air operates float plane service to Port McNeill from Seattle, Washington.

 Our Guest Handbook contains details on preparing for your kayak tour.
-Included in the handbook is travel and accommodation information, a list of what to bring, what you can expect while you are kayaking, wildlife viewing etiquette, and medical and release forms.
+Included in the handbook is travel and accommodation information, a list of what to bring, what you can expect while you are kayaking, wildlife viewing etiquette, participant detail form and release forms.

 While the summer months in British Columbia are mostly warm and sunny, we still have a few cold and wet days.
 After all, the coast of British Columbia is the world's largest temperate rainforest.
-For maximum enjoyment on your trip in all types of weather please bring the items listed below.
+For maximum enjoyment on your trip in all types of weather please bring the items listed in the guest handbook.

 While each of our kayak tours and routes will vary based on possible wildlife sightings, currents, tides and weather the below map highlights the general area that our base camp kayak tour operates in.